 What if Hulk Had Killed Wolverine?
 (Earth-93600)

-Rogue was among the members of the X-Men who'd been sent into a mission in Dallas, Texas to battle the Adversary.
-With the team defeated, Wolverine along with Madelyne Pryor, Dazzler and Longshot were all killed.
-Following some events, Spiral announced that the Hulk was already on his rampage in Dallas.
+Rogue was among the members of the X-Men who'd been sent on a mission to Dallas, Texas to battle the Adversary.
+With the team defeated, Wolverine, along with Madelyne Pryor, Dazzler and Longshot, were all killed.
+Following some events, Spiral announced that the Hulk was on a rampage in Dallas.
 Rogue took the opportunity to avenge her teammates who had died.
 She joined the fight against the Hulk.
-She was almost defeated, but in the nick of time, some remaining X-Men and Freedom Force appeared to help her and together defeated the Hulk.
-Rogue, along with the other concerned mutants mourned for their friends who died in heroism.
+She was almost defeated, but in the nick of time, some remaining X-Men and Freedom Force appeared and helped her, together they defeated the Hulk.
+Rogue, along with the other concerned mutants, mourned for their friends who died as heroes.

 What if Sinister Learned the Greatest Secrets of the Marvel Universe?
 (Earth-979)

 In the series, X-Men: Evolution, Rogue is re-imagined as a rebellious, yet deeply insecure, teenager with the stereotypical goth appearance.
-So her powers make her cynical and reclusive, but truthfully, she is consumed by the desire to get close to the people around her ( but unable too beacuse of her power and not being able to touch anybody ).
-She was raised by Mystique and Destiny, soon being brought into the Brotherhood of Mutants, but left when she found out that they nurtured her to be a potential weapon.
+Her powers make her cynical and reclusive, but truthfully, she is consumed by the desire to get close to the people around her, yet unable to physically do so.
+She was raised by Mystique and Destiny, eventually being brought into the Brotherhood of Mutants.
+She left the Brotherhood when she found out that they nurtured her to be a potential weapon.
 Rogue has a strong interest in Cyclops, though her feelings for him fade soon after he and Jean start dating.
-She is then shown having an interest in Gambit when they first met, when he kidnapped her, and when she kissed him in the season 3 finale (while under Mesmero's control).
+She is then shown to have an interest in Gambit when they first met, when he kidnapped her, and when she kissed him in the season 3 finale (while under Mesmero's control).
 This was one of only two kisses to be seen in the series, the first being between Scarlet Witch and a disguised Toad.

 Rogue's energy-absorbing abilities are very strong in this series, nearly driving her insane, but prove vital in the final episode against Apocalypse.
-Unlike in other universes, the powers she absorbs never totally fade, and at times, can still use a mutant's power (not always intentional) long after she had absorbed them.
+Unlike in other universes, the powers she absorbs never totally fade, and at times, she can still use a previously absorbed power (not always intentional) long after she had absorbed them.
 At times, she had more control over absorbed powers than their natural owner had (after absorbing Cyclops' power, she did not have to close her eyes).
 Although this Rogue did not have super-strength or flight abilities, she displays some skill in hand-to-hand combat.
-She is never shown gaining Ms. Marvel's abilities, but in Xavier's vision of the future, she is seen flying and not wearing gloves, suggesting contact with Ms. Marvel.
-Her accent is less pronounced than in the previous Animated portrayals and was said to be paired with Scott in this future.
+In the final episode Xavier glimpses into the future, in a photograph portrait, Rogue is seen along with Gambit, with an arm around her, and with other new members to the team.
 She was voiced by Meghan Black.

 Rogue was severely distressed with Wolverine's departure.
 She stated to friends that the Institute would not be a home for her without Logan.
-For that, she got mad at Logan.
+For that, his leaving, she got mad at Logan.
 After a year, Logan went back with a mission to reform the X-Men after their temporary disbandment.
 During Senator Kelly's speech introducing the Sentinels, a Sentinel detected Rogue and attacked her.
-Not even the men responsible for the creation of that Sentinel have full control of that which attacked Rogue.
-She was cornered until Angel and Beast appeared to help her.
-Logan then appeared and defeated the Sentinel and asked Rogue to rejoin the X-Men.
+Not even the men responsible for the creation of the Sentinels had full control of the Sentinel which attacked Rogue.
+She was cornered until Angel and Beast appeared and helped her.
+Logan then appeared and defeated the Sentinel and then asked Rogue to rejoin the X-Men.
 Rogue refused and told him that he would not be a good leader for the X-men and no one was going to rejoin with him as their leader.

 That night, Toad was rescued by the Brotherhood from the MRD.
-After being freed, Toad confronted Rogue, totally annoying her.
+After being freed, Toad confronted Rogue, annoying her very much.
 Toad then pulled her gloves away and Rogue accidentally absorbed his powers.
-Domino and the rest of the Brotherhood apologized and asked her to join them because they think that if they do nothing, the humans would terminate them.
-Rogue became a valued member of the Brotherhood in some of their missions, striking up a close friendship with Domino, the only other female on the team.
-Rogue was also assigned to absorb the memories of Angel's father to learn the whereabouts of Senator Kelly in order to put an assassination on him.
-Thus, it ruined her friendship with Angel.
-Throughout her stint with the Brotherhood, Rogue and Domino bond, and swap their views on mutant kind.
-Domino is also the only one who treats Rogue as a human being, rather than a weapon, like Pietro.
-Pietro and Rogue are not very good allies during Rogue's Brotherhood stint.
-He treats her unfairly, and has a knack of annoying her.
+Domino and the rest of the Brotherhood apologized and asked her to join them because they think that if they do nothing, the humans would eventually kill them all.
+Rogue became a valued member of the Brotherhood, striking up a close friendship with Domino, the only other female on the team.
+Rogue was also assigned to absorb the memories of Angel's father to learn the whereabouts of Senator Kelly in order to assassination him.
+Thus, this ruined her friendship with Angel.
+Throughout her stay with the Brotherhood, Rogue and Domino bond and become friends.
+They discuss their personal views on mutant kind.
+Domino is the only one who treats Rogue as a human being, rather than a weapon, like Pietro.
+Pietro and Rogue are not very good allies during Rogue's stay with the Brotherhood.
+He treats her unfairly, and purposely annoys her.
 Eventually, Rogue comes to her senses, and betrays the Brotherhood, but not without answering to Domino.
-The ladies leave on bad terms, their last meet was with Rogue absorbing her powers and knocking her out.
+The ladies part company on bad terms, their last meet was with Rogue absorbing her powers and knocking her out.
 Rogue rejoins the X-Men, leaving Domino without an answer and the Brotherhood one member less.
 She helps Wolverine fight the Silver Samurai, and meets his former love, Mariko Yashida.
 At the end of the first season, Rogue apologizes to Logan about doubting his abilities to keep the team together, and hugs him.
 Rogue and Logan have a father/daughter relationship in the show.

-In Professor Xavier's Days of Future Past timeline Rogue is sadly dead, and her once upon a time good friend Domino is second-head to the future X-Men.
-It is rumored that her friendship and death, are what led Domino to join Bishop and the others, becoming Days of Future Past's Future X-Men.
+In Professor Xavier's Days of Future Past timeline Rogue, sadly, is dead.
+Her once upon a time good friend Domino is second-head to the future X-Men.
+It is rumored that her friendship and death are what led Domino to join Bishop and the others, becoming Days of Future Past's Future X-Men.

-In the X-Men anime show she makes a cameo appearance.
+In the X-Men anime show, Rouge makes a cameo appearance in the final episode.
 She is shown to be with Colossus trying to keep civilians safe from the apparent end of the world that's due to Xavier's son, Takeo, who is unable to control his reality-altering powers.
-When the situation is assessed, Rogue and Piotr are spotted playing with children.
+When the situation is concluded, Rogue and Piotr are spotted playing with children.

 Rogue is played by Oscar winner Anna Paquin in X-Men, X-2: X-Men United, and X-Men: The Last Stand.
 In the first film she is the target of Magneto who wants to use her to power his mutating device.
 She becomes close friends with Wolverine and develops a relationship with Iceman.
 In the second film, she has greater control of her power and can kiss Iceman for a few seconds, but any longer causes him pain.
 The third film shows her becoming jealous of Bobby and Kitty Pryde, who can touch without restrictions.
 In the end, she takes the mutant "cure" and becomes powerless, but after the credits a scene hints that the cure is not permanent.

 Paquin was scheduled to reprise her role in X-Men: Days of Future Past, but was cut from the final production due to the length of the film.
+The character still received a cameo in the original film.
 Despite this, the character is still featured in promotional materials and merchandise for the movie.
+For the DVD, there was a version of the film released that retained Rogue's scenes tilted the Rogue Cut.

-She appeared in this game and her ability to steal character's life force was made into a special move that allowed her to take character's powers for a time.
+She appeared in this Japanese fighting game, sporting her outfit from the 90's comics and TV series.
+Her ability to steal characters' life force was made into a special move that allowed her to take character's powers for a time.
 She was voiced by Lenore Zann.

 Rogue was in the Sega Genesis version of this game, but was not playable.
-She could be summoned however and could deliver 1-hit kills.
+She could be summoned as an assist character however, and could deliver 1-hit kills.

 X-Men: Mojo World

-In this game Rogue was a playable character in this game and was voiced by Megan Fahlenbock.
+Rogue was a playable character in this fighting game and was voiced by Megan Fahlenbock.
+Unlike in the Marvel vs. Capcom games, she sported her short-lived Revolution-era costume as her default look.

-In Spider-man 2 , She is shown briefly in the training mode voiced by Jennifer Hale.
+In Spider-Man 2, she is shown briefly in the training mode and is once again voiced by Jennifer Hale.

 Rogue appears in both installments of the game as a playable character.
 Her default costume is based on her Ultimate incarnation and she has Ms. Marvel's powers.
 In the second game, her alternate costumes include her Classic and Age of Apocalypse incarnations.
 She is voiced by Erin Matthews in the first game and Catherine Taber in the second.